LSSTDESC/rail_attic/docs/source/contributing.rst

 the issue's discussion page to let others know you're working on it.
 Then, make a branch with a name of the form `issue/#/brief-description` and do the work on the branch.

-When you're ready to merge your branch into the `master` branch, `make a pull request <https://github.com/LSSTDESC/RAIL/compare>`_ and request that other collaborators review it.
+When you're ready to merge your branch into the `main` branch, `make a pull request <https://github.com/LSSTDESC/RAIL/compare>`_ and request that other collaborators review it.
 Once the changes have been approved, you can merge and squash the pull request.